Generic selectors

 Studying the Sun is fundamental to understanding how it works and predicting its behavior.
 Scientists use space and ground-based observatories to study its solar activity, such as sunspots, solar flares and coronal mass ejections, which can affect communications, power grids and navigation systems on Earth.

-The ecliptic is the path the Sun describes in the sky.
+The solar ecliptic is the path the Sun describes in the sky.
 The zodiac is the twelve constellations of the ecliptic.

 Constellations of the Zodiac